MomiQB/MomiQB/README.md

   <h1>Hi there! 👋 I'm Simone Vaccari</h1>
 </div>

-Welcome to my GitHub profile!
-I'm a passionate developer and researcher with a strong academic foundation and a keen interest in leveraging technology to make a difference.

-## 🚀 About Me
 I'm a Master's degree student with a passion for AI, fascinated by Mathematics, intrigued by space.
 Fun fact about me: I'm the co-founder of a circus-theatre company, with which I have performed internationally.
-Check it out [here]([LINK](https://compagniadelbuco.it/))!
+Check it out [here]((https://compagniadelbuco.it/)!

 ## 🎓 Education
   - **Bachelor in Mathematics**